 SOFT TORIC CONTACT

-ease of fit and so many design and material options, soft torics are an excellent
+With ease of fit and so many design and material options, soft torics are an excellent choice for astigmats.

 Improve Your Patients' Vision